rishabhgupta1322/Gender-Identification/Gender-Identification-Using-CNN/README.md

   - Open any Python3 Ide and Run the program.

     - First set path of compiler.
-    - Type Python3.6 &lt;program file&gt;
+    - Type Python3.6 &lt;Program file&gt;